mttrchrds/react-take-home/README.md

 ## Instructions from Matt

+Firstly, install dependencies:

+- From this directory: `npm install`
+- From "client" directory: `npm install`

-Start backend server: `npm run start`
+Start backend server (from this directory): `npm run start`

-Start front end client server: `npm run client`
+Start front end client dev server (from this directory): `npm run client`

 Application should open automatically.
 If not, go to `http://localhost:3000` to view the Products list page